kkbin505/MEng_classify_fashion_MNIST/README.md

 The optimized model is ready for embedding via TensorFlow Lite Micro (TFLite Micro).

-### 📝 Step 4: Convert TFLite Binary to C Array
+###  Step 4: Convert TFLite Binary to C Array

 * **Action:** The optimized `.tflite` binary file was read and converted into a `const unsigned char` array.
-* **Purpose:** This C header file (`model_data.h`) allows the model to be directly included in the microcontroller's firmware.
+* **Purpose:** This C header file (`esp32_test_data.h`) allows the model to be directly included in the microcontroller's firmware.

-### ➡️ Next Step: ESP-IDF Integration
+###  Next Step: ESP-IDF Integration

-The next phase involves integrating the generated `model_data.h` into an ESP-IDF project, initializing the TFLite Micro interpreter, and running inference on the ESP32-S3.
+The next phase involves integrating the generated `esp32_test_data.h` into an ESP-IDF project, initializing the TFLite Micro interpreter, and running inference on the ESP32-S3.